 Manuscript submission requires the uploading of at least one manuscript file (including references), but a cover letter, figures, figure legends, and tables may also be uploaded as separate files.
-The cover letter should include a statement that the article has not been published previously except in abstract form or by a nonprofit, recognized preprint server.
+Cover letter should include a statement that the article has not been published previously except in abstract form or by a recognized preprint server and the institutional email addresses of each author.
 Files should ideally be posted in the following order (order can be changed after uploading):